fietkiewicz/PointerBuilder/README.md

 This repository contains models and tools discussed in the following paper:

-Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (2023).
+Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (accepted).
 Tutorial: Using NEURON for Neuromechanical Simulations. *Frontiers in Computational Neuroscience*.
-[Lotka-Volterra model](https://doi.org/10.3389/fncom.2023.1143323).

 All models require [NEURON](https::/neuron.yale.edu) to be installed, and Python versions require [Python](https::/python.org).